 That failure is not an accident.
 Negations like “not,” “never” and “none” are known as stop words, which are functional rather than descriptive.
 Compare them to words like “bird” and “rat” that have clear meanings.
 Stop words, in contrast, don’t add content on their own.
 Other examples include “a,” “the” and “with.”

 “Some models filter out stop words to increase the efficiency,” said Izunna Okpala, a doctoral candidate at the University of Cincinnati who works on perception analysis.
 Nixing every “a” and so on makes it easier to analyze a text’s descriptive content.
 You don’t lose meaning by dropping every “the.”
-But the process sweeps out negations as well, meaning most LLMs just ignore them.
+But processes used in some older specialist models sweep out negations as well, effectively ignoring them.

 So why can’t LLMs just learn what stop words mean?
 Ultimately, because “meaning” is something orthogonal to how these models work.
 Negations matter to us because we’re equipped to grasp what those words do.
 But models learn “meaning” from mathematical weights: “Rose” appears often with “flower,” “red” with “smell.”
 And it’s impossible to learn what “not” is this way.